 1. Excused Absence - An excused absence simply means that a student will be given the opportunity to make-up, during a reasonable time period, the work missed during the absence without a reduction in grade, points, or credit.
 It is the student's responsibility to contact the teacher for work missed.
-Notification from a parent or guardian must be submitted within two days of returning to school for absences of one or two days due to illness or family emergency for the absence to remain excused.
-Absences of more than two days must be verified with a doctor's note and/or other documents.
+A signed note from a parent must be submitted within two days of returning to school for absences of one or two days due to illness or family emergency for the absence to remain excused.
+Absences of more than two days must be verified with a doctor's note or other documents.

 2. Unexcused Absence - Absence from school for non-health or emergency reasons without the consent of the principal will be considered unexcused.
-A student will still be held accountable for any work missed during an unexcused absence.
+A student will still be held accountable for any work missed during an unexcused absence, although they will incur a reduction in grade, points, or credit.
 Skip days, for students of any grade level, are not condoned or authorized by the American Nicaraguan School.
 Any absences resulting from skip days will be considered unexcused.
-Students will be responsible for assignments and/or assessments immediately upon return for unexcused absences.

-3. Absence While Representing the School - For a student to be absent from classes while representing ANS in school events approved by the administration they must be in good academic and behavioral standing, including not being on an academic or behavior improvement plan.
-This means that the student must either not be on academic or behavioral remediation status at the time of the event/activity; OR, if they are on academic improvement plan from the prior semester, they must be above academic standards (1.75 GPA) at the time the traveling roster is determined.
-Additionally, a student that is failing any core class at the time the traveling roster initially, but subsequently has behavioral or academic issues prior to departure may be removed from the traveling roster at the school's discretion and ANS will not be responsible for any costs incurred.
-It is the responsibility of the student to submit work assigned or due during the absence either in advance or upon return from the event.
-It is recommended that all students must coordinate with each teacher a time when all work, assignments and assessments, will be completed prior to departing for the event.
+3. Absence While Representing the School - For a student - athlete to be absent from classes while representing ANS in school events approved by the administration they must be in good academic standing.
+This means that the student -athlete must either not be on academic or behavioral remediation status at the time of the event/activity; OR, if they are on academic remediation from the prior semester, they must be above academic standards (1.75 GPA) at the time the traveling roster is determined.
+Additionally, a student - athlete that is failing any core class at the time the traveling roster is determined may not participate.
+A student -athlete who makes the traveling roster initially, but subsequently has behavioral or academic issues prior to departure may be removed from the traveling roster at the school's discretion and ANS will not be responsible for any costs incurred.
+It is the responsibility of the student-athlete to submit work assigned or due during the absence either in advance or upon return from the event.
+It is recommended that all student-athletes coordinate with each teacher a time when all work, assignments and assessments, will be completed prior to departing for the event.
+Students will be allowed one school day per day missed to complete all assignments and assessments.

-4. Anticipated Absences - ANS does not condone the use of school time for family trips, or extended vacations.
-The parents of a student who anticipates missing school for one of the above reasons, must notify the Secondary Principal of the dates of an upcoming absence, and the reasons for the absence, at least a week in advance.
-While notification of the Secondary Principal is required, it does not guarantee approval as excused absences.
+4. Anticipated Absences - ANS discourages the use of school time for family trips, extended vacations, and nonschool sponsored competitions.
+The parents of a student, who anticipates missing school for one of the above reasons, must submit a letter informing the High School Principal of the dates of an upcoming absence, and the reasons for the absence, at least a week in advance.
+If the administration advises against an anticipated absence because a student is in poor academic standing, already has too many absences, or trips have already been taken in current the semester, the absences could be recorded as unexcused.